enjarai/enjarai/README.md

 The best way to contact me is definitely via discord, either join [my server](https://discord.gg/WcYsDDQtyR), or message me directly @enjarai#3333.

-For more information and a nice overview of my projects, visit my website: https://enjarai.nl/
+For more information and a nice overview of my projects, visit [my website](https://enjarai.nl/).

 <sub>The taste of a demoness ain’t bad</sub>